 Is any international credit card acceptable in Iran?

-No, international credit cards don’t function in Iran due to sanctions.
+No, international credit / debit cards don’t function in Iran due to sanctions.
 Only some souvenir shops in Shiraz and Isfahan which have connections to Emirate banks accept them.
 So it’s better to take cash money with you.

 How is Iranian cuisine?